Lionex/s2017-PearlHacks/README.md

 ### Experience

-Ideally, playing our game should be a calming, repetative experience, perhaps in the vein of some "not-games" like _Venture Capitalist_, except it requires continued attention from the player.
+Ideally, playing our game should be a calming, repetative experience, perhaps in the vein of some "not-games" like _Venture Capitalist_, but without leveling mechanics that may cause stress.

 ### Juice